How to Get Blood Out of Carpet

 Understanding Blood Stains on Carpet

-Blood is different from other stains because of its protein content, which causes it to adhere to fabric and fibers.
-Unlike water-based stains, blood can become more challenging to remove if exposed to heat, as it speeds up the coagulation process and allows the stain to set more firmly into the carpet.
-The type of carpet also plays a role in how the stain should be treated, with synthetic fibers being more forgiving, while natural fibers such as wool require extra care.
+Blood is different from other stains because of its protein content.
+These proteins cause it to stick tightly to carpet fibers.
+Unlike water-based stains, blood becomes harder to remove when exposed to heat.
+Heat speeds up the coagulation process and allows the stain to set more firmly into the carpet.
+The type of carpet also affects how the stain should be treated.
+Synthetic fibers are generally more forgiving, while natural fibers such as wool require extra care.

 Removing Fresh Blood Stains